permaweb/ao/servers/su/README.md

 - `UPLOAD_NODE_URL` an uploader url such as `https://up.arweave.net`
 - `MODE` can be either value `su` or `router` but for local development use `su`
 - `SCHEDULER_LIST_PATH` a list of schedulers only used for `router` MODE.
 Ignore in `su` mode just set it to `""`.
+- `USE_DISK` whether or not to read binary files from the disk instead of from the db.
+If the su has already been running for a while the data will need to be migrated using the mig binary before turning this on.
+- `SU_DATA_DIR` MANDATORY, the data directory on disk where the su will write binaries to, it will only be read from if `USE_DISK` is `true` however
+- `MAX_READ_TASKS` the maximum number of file reading tasks to allow on the machine

 ### Running a router in front of multiple scheduler units